Sasikumar00/Beyondcc-MovieDB/README.md

 ## Features

-- Add new movies with details like title, genre, release year, and director.
+- Add new movies with details like title, genre, release year, and director (Admin only).
 - Retrieve a list of all movies.
-- Get details of a specific movie by its ID.
+- Get details of a specific movie by its name.
-- Update movie information.
+- Update movie information(Admin only).
-- Delete a movie from the catalog.
+- Delete a movie from the catalog(Admin only).

 ## Getting Started